Last updated on 2026-01-21

 Program overview

 The Massage Therapy Ontario College Advanced Diploma program equips students with essential knowledge, skills, and attitudes necessary for a successful career as a massage therapist.
-Graduates are trained to provide safe, competent, and ethical care, utilizing their judgment as entry-to-practice professionals.
-The curriculum covers a range of topics including anatomy, physiology, pathophysiology, professional communication, ethics, and massage theory.
-Students engage in hands-on lab exercises, practicing on classmates to develop their skills in clinical assessment, treatment planning, and providing ethical massage therapy care.
-This comprehensive training prepares graduates to take the next steps in their careers, including registration with the College of Massage Therapists of Ontario (CMTO).
+Graduates are trained to provide safe, competent, and ethical care as entry-to-practice professionals.
+The curriculum covers various topics, including anatomy, physiology, pathophysiology, professional communication, ethics, and massage theory.
+Students engage in hands-on lab exercises, practicing clinical assessments and treatment planning, while also gaining experience in supervised clinics and community placements.
+This comprehensive training prepares graduates to register with the College of Massage Therapists of Ontario (CMTO) and embark on their professional journey.

 The Massage Therapy program is structured to provide a thorough education over a period of three years.
 The program includes: